goatshriek/stumpless/docs/benchmark.md

 test results posted in any documentation.
 The results are only useful when compared to one another, typically during development of some change.

+Benchmarks are run for Release CI builds, but should not be used as indicators of performance for this exact reason.
+They are only included in the CI process to make sure that they are not broken.

 ## Walkthrough: Improving `stumpless_copy_element`

 Walking through a benchmarking improvement change from beginning to end